-In 2015, one in seven Americans experienced food insecurity; up to 40% of food produced in the United States goes uneaten every year; and because of the obesity rate, the current generation of children will be the first to live shorter lives than their parents.
+In America, In 2015, one in seven Americans experienced food insecurity; up to 40% of food produced in the United States goes uneaten every year; and because of the obesity rate, the current generation of children will be the first to live shorter lives than their parents.
 In one of the world’s most developed countries, such food issues should not exist.
 Through the FOH Film Festival we called upon filmmakers to explore solutions and shed light on this hidden reality.